PocketRelay/Website/docs/server/ngrok.md

 # Ngrok

+:::tip

-Make sure you enable the `reverse_proxy` mode in the server configuration file.
+If you want to allow Open NAT type users to bypass the tunneling then you should set `reverse_proxy` mode in the server config.
 [Server Config Reverse Proxy](./configuration.md#reverse-proxy)

-:::tip
-If you indent to tunnel all traffic (Your users are unlikley to have an Open NAT type) then you can disable `reverse_proxy` and set `qos` to `disabled`
 :::

 If you are on a network where you can't directly expose the server you can instead use `Ngrok` as a temporary reverse proxy.